Can AI Master Econometrics? Evidence from Econometrics AI Agent on Expert-Level Tasks: Case Study

 The empirical research process begins with data pre-processing and matching, including data file merging, variable selection (dependent, independent, and control variables), and handling missing values.
 The analysis requires: \begin{enumerate} \item Constructing propensity scores using logistic or probit models (given the binary treatment variable \texttt{tobacco}). \item Trimming samples to exclude extreme propensity scores (e.g., below $0.1$ or above $0.9$) to ensure sufficient overlap between treatment and control groups. \item Running OLS regression with \texttt{dbrwt} as the dependent variable and both \texttt{tobacco} and the propensity score as independent variables. \end{enumerate} Using the provided dataset, the standard solution yields an ATE of $-207.7272$ with standard error $5.508$.
 One may also add the covariates into the second-stage OLS regression, which would produce an alternative ATE of $-212.9892$ with standard error $5.071$.

-In the following, we compare the Econometrics AI Agent with the three control groups in terms of problem-solving procedures, highlighting common LLM tool limitations and demonstrating how the Econometrics AI Agent addresses them.
-All code generation and execution records are available online and can be accessed via \url{https://github.com/HKU-Business-AI-Center/Econometrics-Agent}.
+In the following, we compare MetricsAI with the three control groups in terms of problem-solving procedures, highlighting common LLM tool limitations and demonstrating how MetricsAI addresses them.
+All code generation and execution records are available online and can be accessed via \url{https://huggingface.co/datasets/troyhan/econometric_ai_agent_testset/tree/main}.